Yandy Díaz Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.22 team ERA ranks third across all MLB pitching staffs.
+- The Astros' 3.45 team ERA ranks fifth among all league pitching staffs.

-- Astros pitchers combine to rank 13th in baseball in home runs given up (23 total, one per game).
+- Astros pitchers combine to surrender 23 total home runs at a clip of one per game (to rank 11th in the league).

-- The Astros will send Urquidy (1-1) out to make his fifth start of the season.
-He is 1-1 with a 3.66 ERA and 17 strikeouts in 19 2/3 innings pitched.
+- The Astros will send Garcia (1-2) to the mound for his fifth start of the season.
+He is 1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Toronto Blue Jays, the right-hander threw 4 1/3 innings, giving up four earned runs while surrendering seven hits.
+- The right-hander last pitched on Thursday against the Toronto Blue Jays, when he threw seven scoreless innings while giving up two hits.

-- In four games this season, the 27-year-old has put up an ERA of 3.66, with 7.8 strikeouts per nine innings.
-Opponents are hitting .295 against him.
+- In four games this season, the 26-year-old has a 5.14 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.